 The current process volume for a Shield is up to 5678 Liters per day (3.94 L/min)- or 1500 Gallons per day (1.04 G/min); adequate for a variety of POU commercial and industrial applications, and POE for residential off-grid applications.
 All of the technology can be scaled to much higher volumes.

 11. How much does it take out?

 The Shield was designed to achieve 99.9999% bacteria, 99.99% virus, 99.9% protozoa, and > 70% reduction in any specific organic or heavy metal at 3.94 lpm (specifically, the microbiological targets are zero units found in standard tests which start with the log values of the targeted removal).
 By adjusting the flow rate, the reduction rate can be increased or decreased for a specific contaminant type.
 Shield units can be operated in parallel to increase throughput or contaminant reduction.
-Higher performance systems are in development as we scale up and the performance of LEDs follow their industry improvement curves.
+Higher performance systems are in development.

 12. What about hard water or high TDS?